NeurodataWithoutBorders/nwb-schema/docs/language/source/specification_language_release_notes.rst

     * Removed key: ```merge```
     * Removed key: ```merge+```
     * Removed key: ```neurodata_type``` (replaced by ``neurodata_type_inc`` and ``neurodata_type_def``)
     * Removed ```\_properties``` key.
 The primary use of the key is to define ``abstract`` specifications.
 However, as format specifications don't implement functions but define a layout of objects, any spec (even if marked abstract) could still be instantiated and used in practice without limitations.
-Also, in the current instantiation of NWB-N this concept is only used for the ```Interface``` type and it is unclear why a user should not be able to use it.
+Also, in the current instantiation of NWB:N this concept is only used for the ```Interface``` type and it is unclear why a user should not be able to use it.
 As such this concept was removed.
-    * To imporve compliance of NWB-N inheritance mechanism with established object-oriented design concepts, the option of restricting the use of subclasses in place of parent classes was removed.
+    * To improve compliance of NWB:N inheritance mechanism with established object-oriented design concepts, the option of restricting the use of subclasses in place of parent classes was removed.
 A subclass is always also a valid instance of a parent class.
-This also improves consistency with the NWB-N principle of a minimal specification that allows users to add custom data.
+This also improves consistency with the NWB:N principle of a minimal specification that allows users to add custom data.
 This change affects the ```allow_subclasses``` key of links and the subclasses option of the removed ```include`` key.
 * Improve readability and avoid collision of keys by replacing values encoded in keys with dedicated key/value pairs:
     * Explicit encoding of names and types:
         * Added ```name``` key